Tax guide

 • Save computation and supporting documents after filing.

-• Keep source documents for every income, deduction, tax credit, invoice, ITC claim, and adjustment.
+• Keep source documents for every income item, deduction, tax credit, invoice, ITC claim, and adjustment.

-• Review whether the filing route, form, service, or calculator actually fits the taxpayer's facts.
+• Verify that the filing route, form, or calculator actually fits the taxpayer's facts.

-• Recheck the final preview before submission or payment.
+• Review the final return preview before submitting or making a payment.

-• Do not wait for a notice to build the evidence file.
+• Do not wait for a notice to assemble the evidence file.

 Common mistakes and risk areas